juliagangi/mybots/README.md

 #### Selection
 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/selection.png?raw=true)

-## My Hypotheses
+## The Hypotheses
 I hypothesized that increasing the upper bound on the number of links in the arms by 4 (Group B) would result in improved locomotion when compared to the control robot (Group A).
-I also hypothesized that adding a hidden neural network with 2 hidden neurons (Group C) would result in locomotion that is even better than the control group and the group with longer arms, which both have neural networks that contain only sensor and motor neurons.
+I also hypothesized that adding a hidden neural network with 2 hidden neurons (Group C) would result in locomotion that is even better than the control group (Group A) and the group with longer arms (Group B).

 #### Why?
 In my control, there is an upper limit of 5 on the number of links in each arm.
 I have noticed that the most successful creature at the end of every run is very elongated, as robots with longer limbs were selected for.
 I was curious as to whether increasing the upper limit on the length of the arms to 9 would or making a fundamental change in the brain (adding a hidden neural network) would improve locomotion to a greater degree.